tolonee/teaclub-frontend/README.md

 The page will reload if you make edits.

-You can view list of teas by giving the correct url to dataProvider object in App.js file (this is done already, after starting the backend and frontend you should be able to see list of teas on http://localhost:3000)
+You can view list of teas by giving the correct url to dataProvider object in App.js file (this is done already, after starting the container, backend and frontend you should be able to see list of teas on http://localhost:3000)

 OBS!
 If you for example changed the port on your backend project, don't forget to change it on App.js LOCAL_REST_ENDPOINT constant as well.